sayampalrecha/sayampalrecha/README.md

 # Hi, I'm Sayam! 👋
+## Machine Learning Engineer who loves to work with data and predict the future

 ## 🚀 About Me
 I am a dedicated team player who's hard working passionate and highly motivated to explore and think out of the box.